sofiawallq/vintage-corner/README.md

 - Python - PEP8 Python Validator

-There were quite a few files to run throught the PEP8 validator,
+There were quite a few files to run throught the PEP8 validator, somewhere around 70 since there are a lot of apps.

 ![printscreen python validator]()